Komet/MediaElch/README.md

 MediaElch
 =========

 MediaElch is a MediaManager for XBMC.
-It directly accesses XBMCs database (SQLite and MySQL) and thumbnail cache to store information about Movies and TV Shows.
-Or it just generates nfo files and stores posters, backdrops, thumbnails beside your Movies.
+Information about Movies, TV Shows and Concerts are stored as nfo files.
+Fanarts are downloaded automatically from fanart.tv.
-MediaElch is compatible with XBMC v11 "Eden".
+MediaElch is compatible with XBMC v11 "Eden" and XBMC v12 "Frodo".
 Using the nfo generator, MediaElch can be used with other MediaCenters as well.

 Supported scrapers
 ------------------

-Included are scrapers for The Movie DB, The TV DB, Cinefacts, Videobuster and OFDb.
+Included are scrapers for The Movie DB, The TV DB, Cinefacts, Videobuster, OFDb, IMDB and Fanart.tv.
 The Movie DB and The TV DB are available in 23 languages.
 More scrapers can easily be added, just fill a feature request.